Mikayle-Coetzee/Recipe_App/README.md

 3. Enter the number 1 if you would like to enter a recipe, and number 2 if you like to quit the application.
 4. If you entered one:
 - Enter yes or no if you like to go back to the menu.
-- Enter yes or no if you like to enter a recipe or not.
 - if you entered yes: you must then enter the recipe name, followed with the number of ingredients that you would like to enter and the ingredient details.
 You then must enter the number of steps that you would like to enter, followed with the steps.
 If the total calorie of a recipe is more than three hundred, an alert will be displayed.
 5. If you entered two:
 - The application will close.